WizardOfOgz/atom-txmt-url-handler/README.md

-# Atom Handler
+# Atom Txmt URL Handler

 A handler to open txmt:// URLs in Atom editor on OSX.
-Inspired by [subl](https://github.com/dhoulb/subl).

-Atom Handler registers itself to handler links with the `txmt://` protocol, similar to the protocol TextMate handles (txmt://) or the which can be used for Sublime Text (subl:// or sublime://).
-The protocol can then be used to open files in your Atom editor.
-Read on to learn how to use Atom Handler.
+This project is simply a clone of [Atom Handler](https://github.com/WizardOfOgz/atom-handler) with a change in the protocol which it handles (`txmt://` instead of `atm://`).

-Note: We would have liked to have used `atom://` as a protocol, but that is already taken and used for other purposes by Atom itself.
+Atom Txmt URL Handler registers itself to handler links with the `txmt://` protocol, similar to the protocol TextMate handles (txmt://).
+Instead of opening URLs which match that protocol in TextMate we open them in Atom.

 ## Prerequisites